devkokora/Blog-Management-System/README.md

    - 🟢 Special access for admins (editing and deleting any post).
 5. **Search Functionality**
    - ⚫ Implement a search box to find articles by keywords.
+   - ⚫ filter by status and/or category
+6. **Other feature**
+   - ⚫ Users can rate the forum.
+   - 🟢 Blog feature eg.category ..

 ![Alt text](https://github.com/devkokora/Blog-Management-System/blob/master/pics/dbdiagram_v2.png)